A community seeks answers after a young black man is found hanging from a tree in Los Angeles County - KESQ

 A community seeks answers after a young black man is found hanging from a tree in Los Angeles County

-A community is seeking answers after a 24-year-old black man was found hanging from a tree this week in northern Los Angeles County.
+Dozens of people gathered at Palmdale city council chambers Friday as officials held a press conference on the death of a 24-year-old black man who was found hanging from a tree in northern Los Angeles County.

 Shortly after 3:30 a.m.
 Monday, a passerby noticed a man, later identified as Robert L. Fuller, hanging from a tree in Palmdale, California.
 Fire department personnel who responded to the scene determined he was dead, the Los Angeles County Sheriff’s Department said in a statement.